Koenigsegg CCX Chronograph Instrument Cluster

 The Chronograph Instrument Cluster – installed in a customer vehicle

-All electric input signals were reverse engineered with KAAB electro engineers.
+All electric input signals were reverse engineered with Koenigsegg electro engineers.
 This information served as input for e-hardware and software developers (external companies).

 Some side-effects of the development of this instrument cluster were the selection of a font-face (Eurostil derived), which since has been used for all interior design and publications (e.g. brochures, websites, IVI, HMI), LED colour matching of all interior lighting, as well as a harmonisation of the anodising colour (which depends on the aluminium alloy specification and even production batch) and surface finish (roughness and curvature continuation) of all machined aluminium components.